mendix/widgets-resources/CONTRIBUTING.md

 $ npm install
 ```

-3. Checkout the Mendix test project (Optional)
+3. Add a test project (optional)

-Use the Mendix modeler to checkout the NativeComponentsTestProject in `packages/test-project/mxproject`.
-The other
+Use Mendix Studio Pro to create a test project in `packages/test-project/mxproject`.
+The packages in this repository
-packages in this repository will copy their bundles to the test project during their build process.
+will copy their bundles to the test project during their build process.

-4. Go make it!
+1. Go make it!

-Open the folder of the component you want to change and use `npm run build` to bundle it, or `npm start` for watch mode.
+Open the folder of the package you want to change and use `npm run build` to bundle it, or `npm start` for watch mode.